 Avoiding being treated as a U.S. tax resident can save you thousands of dollars in tax liability.
 Non-residents earning income in the U.S. pay income taxes but only on the income that’s effectively connected to the U.S., which generally includes the money earned while in the U.S. The IRS, however, has no authority to impose a tax on the income that non-residents earn in their home countries or any foreign country for that matter.

 Nonresident taxpayers who have US-sourced income often benefit from relief provided under U.S. law and income tax treaties between their home countries and the United States.
 Tax treaties often have provisions that permit certain types of income to be excluded from U.S. taxation, to avoid double taxation, or that subject the income to lower tax rates.

-Most international taxpayers required to obtain an Individual Taxpayer Identification Number (ITIN) in order to file non-resident tax return.
-As Certified Acceptance Agents, we are licensed by IRS to help taxpayers not eligible for social security numbers obtain ITIN.
+Most international taxpayers are required to obtain an Individual Taxpayer Identification Number (ITIN) in order to file a non-resident tax return.
+As Certified Acceptance Agents, we are licensed by IRS to help taxpayers not eligible for social security numbers obtain a ITIN.

 A year of transition between being a nonresident and a resident for tax purposes, you are generally considered a Dual-Status Taxpayer and it gets even more confusing at this point.
 A Dual-Status Taxpayer files two tax returns for the year—one return for the portion of the year when considered a nonresident, and another return for the portion of the year considered a resident.
 In some situations, a taxpayer can elect to be treated as a full-year resident in the transition year to avoid having to file two separate returns.

 Navigating U.S. tax maze is confusing and intimidating, let La Rusa’s international tax experts guide you through the process.